 Under 4 hours by plane

 Not to be confused with Sibu (above), the paradise island of Cebu in the Philippines is an easy direct flight straight from Singapore – we’re talking under four hours, people!
-For a resort style holiday big on family holiday fun, head to Plantation Bay Resort & Spa where you’ll find a saltwater lagoon, four freshwater swimming pools, waterslides, mist-cages, volcano fountains, whirlpools and waterfalls!
-And if that still isn’t enough then this place has a jam-packed schedule of kids’ activities including sand-castle building, kayaking, boat racing, fish-feeding and some seriously cool day trip picks.
+For a resort-style holiday that’s big on family holiday fun, head to Plantation Bay Resort & Spa where you’ll find a saltwater lagoon, four freshwater swimming pools, waterslides, mist-cages, volcano fountains, whirlpools and waterfalls!
+And if that still isn’t enough then this place has a jam-packed schedule of kids’ activities, including sand-castle building, kayaking, boat racing, fish-feeding and some seriously cool day trip picks.